bluewingtitan/DuckGames/README.md

 You'll have to build it yourself right now.
 But I might change that.

 Feel free to reuse for own projects, keep in mind that this was coded in a few hours.
 Don't expect the cleanest code.
 Expect working code at best.
 It's a side side project.

+Oh also it's intended to be a one trick pony, one round followed by a full shutdown, world reset and fresh start (if a new round should follow).